OPS-E2E-PPE/VBA-Docs/api/Word.listentries.md

 ---
-title: ListEntries object (Word) ms.prod: word ms.assetid: cfd3c706-5b69-338f-b104-e12526b89f47
+title: ListEntries object (Word) ms.assetid: cfd3c706-5b69-338f-b104-e12526b89f47
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # ListEntries object (Word)

 A collection of **[ListEntry](Word.ListEntry.md)** objects that represent all the items in a drop-down form field.

 ## Remarks

 Use the **ListEntries** property to return the **ListEntries** collection.
 The following example displays the items that appear in the form field named "Drop1."

 ```vb